 - The South Australian Government recognises the potential for efficient non-network solutions to provide benefits for consumers.
-However, it considers the ENA rule change request has not adequately established the case that applying the DMIS/DMIA for transmission networks is a preferred mechanism to incentivise efficient non-network solutions. - ECA submits the simple adoption of the DMIS/DMIA rules for transmission networks is an inappropriate solution: these businesses acknowledge that their ability to directly affect the level of demand is severely limited, and ECA understands recent market testing of demand response at transmission scale has been disappointing. - The AER states that the DMIS for distribution remains largely untested, so it is not in a position to conclude how effective the current DMIS or DMIA are in achieving their objectives.
+However, it considers the ENA rule change request has not adequately established the case that applying the DMIS for transmission networks is a preferred mechanism to incentivise efficient non-network solutions.
+56 - Energy Consumers Australia submits that no case has been made by ENA for the payment of DMIS: 'We remain convinced that the incentive offered by DMIS is inconsistent with the requirement to consider non-network solutions in the RIT-T process.'57 - AGL states: 'Under the existing regulatory framework, transmission networks must consider non-network options (including demand management projects) when considering the lowest cost option to meet changing demand.
+AGL agrees with the AEMC that this indicates that a DMIS is unnecessary and may add additional costs for customers over the long-term.'58 - The AER stated that the DMIS for distribution remains largely untested, so it is not in a position to conclude how effective the current DMIS or DMIA are in achieving their objectives.